Quantum Mechanics in Terms of Realism

-\eject {\bf 6.
-QUANTUM STATISTICS WITH WAVEPACKETS}
+{\bf 5~~QUANTUM STATISTICS WITH WAVEPACKETS}

-{\bf 6.1~~Field Quantization}
+{\bf 5.1~~Field Quantization}

-As we have already pointed out in Sec.~2.4 on normalization and quanti zation the Schr\"odinger equation in ordinary (3+1)-dimensional space is a classical field equation, and the discrete eigenfunctions following from imposing the usual normalizability and uniqueness conditions are no more than the standing waves of classical physics.
-This is just a consequence of de Broglie's idea of matter waves, and beyond this no new element is introduced.
-We would thus not call that appearance of discrete eigenvalues and eigen functions real quantum effects but would reserve this denomination to effects that cannot be explained in the described way.
-At first, Schr\"odinger seems to have believed that there are no such other effects, but he was opposed by Heisenberg$^{(221,222)}$ who pointed, among other things, to the photoelectric effect and to the Planck radiation law.
-Regarding the photoelectric effect, we have shown in Sec.~2.3 that indeed something new beyond the classical wave description is needed in order to account for the missing delay in photon counts, and this is the internal structurelessness.
-Regarding the Planck law we shall see that Schr\"odinger was essentially right.
+The Schr\"odinger equation in ordinary (3+1)-dimensional space is a classical field equation, and the discrete eigenfunctions following from imposing the usual normalizability and uniqueness conditions are no more than the standing waves of classical physics.
+This is just a consequence of de Broglie's idea of matter waves.
+We would thus not call that appearance of discrete eigenvalues and eigenfunctions real quantum effects but would reserve this denomination to effects that cannot be explained in the mentioned way.
+At first, Schr\"odinger seems to have believed that there are no such other effects, but he was opposed by Heisenberg \cite{Hei26a}, \cite{Hei26b} who pointed, among other things, to the photoelectric effect and to the Planck radiation law.

 Schr\"odinger's equation in its general form is not an equation in ordinary space but in $(3N+1)$-dimensional configuration space, and this goes beyond de Broglie's conception.
 The Schr\"odinger or de Broglie function $\psi ({\bf x},t)$ in ordinary space in itself does not tell us whether it refers to one or to more particles or to particles at all.
 It is just a field and expresses only the wave aspect.
 With the introduction of the configuration-space function $\Psi ({\bf x}_{1},{\bf x}_{2},\ldots ,{\bf x}_{N},t)$, however, the number $N$ of particles or quanta is explicitly introduced.
-This means real quantization, and $\Psi $ expresses both the wave and the particle aspect.